sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

    :alt: aws
    :width: 60%

 5. On the next screen, enter GlueVPC as the VPC Name and select the Elastic IP address (created in the previous steps) for the Elastic IP Allocation ID field.
-Keep rest of the values as default and click on the Create VPC button.
+Keep the rest of the values as default and click on the Create VPC button.

 .. figure:: ../../_assets/aws/glue/vpc_public.png
    :alt: aws
    :width: 60%

-6. The VPC will be created in couple of minutes.
+6. The VPC will be created in a couple of minutes.
 Please wait for it to finish.
-You will use VPC private subnet and the default security group later to create ENI to call the REST API using AWS Glue Connection.
+You will use VPC private subnet and the default security group, later, to create ENI to call the REST API using AWS Glue Connection.

 Create IAM Role
 ------------

-You now create an Amazon IAM Role which the AWS Glue Job will use for the authorization to perform the task.
+You, now, create an Amazon IAM Role which the AWS Glue Job will use for the authorization to perform the task.

 1. Go to the IAM Management Console.
 Click on the Roles menu item in the left and then click on the Create role button.